jweinreb-zz/jweinreb.github.io/_posts/2015-10-16-recession.md

 We can compare the LASSO logit model to a naive logit model and the recession probabilities produced by economist Jeremy Piger,.

-{% fullwidth "assets/img/recession_comparison3.png" "Comparing recession probabilities across models" %}
+{% maincolumn "assets/img/recession_comparison3.png" "Comparing recession probabilities across models" %}